It can be challenging to decide who should be on the mailing list when sending out graduation invitations or announcements.

 My daughter is graduating from high school in May and I’m preparing to order announcements.
 To whom should I send the announcement?
 My whole Christmas card list?
 I don’t want everyone to feel obligated to give my daughter a gift but I would love to celebrate my daughter’s achievements.

-If you have questions or comments about this post, or about gift giving, bridal shower, baby shower, or wedding etiquette, please comment below or email [email protected]
+If you have questions or comments about this post or about gift giving, bridal shower, baby shower, or wedding etiquette, please comment below or email [email protected]

 Questions in this column are received from readers.
-They may be edited for spelling, length and grammar, or to remove sensitive information.
+They may be edited for spelling, length, and grammar or to remove sensitive information.
 However, we are careful not to alter the intent or content of the question.

-Cheryl Seidel is an etiquette writer and the founder of RegistryFinder.com, an intuitive search engine that helps gift givers quickly and easily find online registries for weddings, baby showers, graduations and more.
+Cheryl Seidel is an etiquette writer and the founder of RegistryFinder.com.
+This intuitive search engine helps gift givers quickly and easily find online registries for weddings, baby showers, graduations, and more.